Splash Works: 2017 and Onwards

 In 2016, Canada's Wonderland announced the addition of Muskoka Plunge, a quadruple drop pod slide that would replace the aging Body Blast.
 Around January 2017, it was discovered that Muskoka Plunge would be manufactured by SplashTacular, an American company that supplied larger versions to Six Flags New England and Six Flags America in 2014, and like them, Muskoka Plunge would feature several different ways to launch riders.
 These included simultaneously, one at a time, or roulette.

 On National Rollercoaster Day 2017, alongside the announcements for Lumberjack and Flying Canoes, the rebranding and renovation of Splash Island to Lakeside Lagoon was announced.

 On 14 August, 2019, the park announced Mountain Bay Cliffs, a cliff jumping-style attraction featuring platforms of various heights, the highest of which being 7.5 m.
 Splash Works, alongside the rest of the main park remained closed throughout the 2020 season due to the COVID-19 pandemic.
 It opened in 2021.

+On 10 August, 2023, the park announced Splash Works would receive Moosehorn Falls for the 2024 season.
+The slide, manufactured by WhiteWater West features six-person rafts travelling down a course of small drops and turns before plummeting down a large drop into a 13-metre (42 feet) wall, leading in to the final splash pool.
+The name "Moosehorn Falls" is inspired by waterfalls on the Moosehorn Trail of the Fundy National Park in New Brunswick.